larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![In the Virtual Machine Scale Set blade, under Essentials, a callout points to Autoscaling, which is currently On.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image61.png "Virtual Machine Scale Set blade")

-6. Take note of the public IP address.
+6. Take note of the public IP address

 7. If you browse to the IP address in a new tab, you will not be able to connect to the webpage.
 This is due to the lack of connectivity to the MySQL Cluster.

-8. Click the **Instances** link in Settings.
+8. Click the **Instances** link in Settings

     ![Under Settings, Instances is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image62.png "Settings section")